top of page

 Proxima I: The chances of life on planet Proxima I are considered low due to its close proximity to its star, Proxima Centauri, which likely results in a hot surface temperature and tidal locking.
 This close proximity results in a likely surface temperature that is too high for liquid water to exist on the surface, which is a key requirement for life as we know it.
 Proxima I is also likely tidally locked, meaning one side always faces the star, leading to extreme temperature differences between the two sides.
 While not ideal for Earth-like life, it's possible that Proxima I might have habitable polar regions, but this is speculative.

-Proxima II (Zemdonia): While the planet Proxima II is in the "habitable zone" of its star, meaning liquid water could exist on its surface, it also receives intense radiation and stellar winds from its star.
+Proxima II (Zemdonia): While the planet Proxima II (designated as Zemdonia by the Exo Solaria Union) is in the "habitable zone" of its star, meaning liquid water could exist on its surface, it also receives intense radiation and stellar winds from its star.
 These intense flares from its star could have stripped away the planet's atmosphere, potentially making it uninhabitable.
 A thick atmosphere or strong magnetic field could offer some protection against these intense flares, but it's unclear if Proxima II possesses these features.
 Proxima II is also most likely tidally locked to its star, meaning one side always faces the star, potentially leading to extreme temperature differences between the two sides.
 Despite these habitability challenges, some models suggest that a thick atmosphere on Proxima II could also potentially redistribute heat, and make the planet habitable, and some research indicates the potential for oceans and even life.

 Proxima III: The chances of life on the planet Proxima III are considered low.
 It has no surface, but might harbor unknown life within its clouds.